 Washington is a somewhat small city located in the state of Indiana.
 With a population of 12,528 people and four constituent neighborhoods, Washington is the 72nd largest community in Indiana.
 Much of the housing stock in Washington was built prior to World War II, making it one of the older and more historic cities in the country.

-When you are in Washington, you'll notice that it is more blue-collar than most other communities in America.
-40.63% of Washington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Washington is generally considered to be a blue-collar town.
+37.59% of the Washington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Washington is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Washington who work in office and administrative support (10.11%), food service (8.24%), and sales jobs (7.88%).
+There are especially a lot of people living in Washington who work in food service (9.61%), sales jobs (9.57%), and office and administrative support (8.65%).

-The per capita income in Washington in 2010 was $21,411, which is middle income relative to Indiana and the nation.
-This equates to an annual income of $85,644 for a family of four.
+The per capita income in Washington in 2018 was $21,175, which is lower middle income relative to Indiana and the nation.
+This equates to an annual income of $84,700 for a family of four.
 However, Washington contains both very wealthy and poor people as well.

 The most common language spoken in Washington is English.
 Other important languages spoken here include Spanish and French.